 GVI specialises in offering the best international volunteer programs for college students.
 If you aren’t convinced that ours are some of the best volunteer abroad programs for young adults available, watch or read some of the glowing reviews submitted by our previous volunteers.

-The great thing about a gap year is that students can choose a program from a list with a wider range of focuses and durations.
-This allows them to make a greater impact and gain a deeper understanding of international development issues at play in the local context.
-They will also get to develop a wider range of skills and earn more experience applying these skills to real-world challenges.
+The great thing about a gap year with GVI is that you can choose from a wide range of focuses and durations.
+This allows you to make a greater impact and gain a deeper understanding of international development issues at play in the local context.
+You’ll also get to develop a wider range of skills and earn more experience applying these skills to real-world challenges.

 Christmas volunteering is an especially popular option for families volunteering abroad.
 The only rule is that children must be at least 14 years of age.
 For each adult member of the family joining a GVI family volunteering program, any member under the age of 18 joining the program will receive 25% off their program fee.